So you're ready to get a new Minecraft server.

 You have two options when setting up a Minecraft Server, you can set it up on your own computer, or you can pay a small monthly fee and host one online.

-If you want to set up a reliable and affordable Minecraft game server online, click here to check out our friends at Nitrous Networks.
+If you want to set up a reliable and affordable Minecraft game server online, click here to check out our friends at Empower Servers.
 They offer high-performance Minecraft game servers on the best hardware, ensuring the lowest possible latency.
 Hosting the Minecraft Server online will deliver the best gaming experience since the server will be hosted on a blazing fast network and will be online 24×7.

 You can choose from a wide range of servers, and that will affect the price.
 You may have thought about running it on a computer in your house.
 However, it's a good idea to run the host server remotely.